apache/doris/docs/en/docs/advanced/alter-table/schema-change.md

 Modifying the Key column of a table is done through the `key` keyword.
 Let's take a look at an example below.

+**This usage is only for the key column of the duplicate key table**

 Source Schema :

 ```text